zyuan-mkt/Donorschoose-Project/Readme.md

 It seems that Stanford data only report the public schools.

+There are 52316 schools in the original DonorsChoose dataset (with school id), and 89350 schools in the Stanford dataset.
+After merging these two, we have 40417 schools in common.

 Math and RLA (Reading Language Arts) scores were standardized to

 - ***Math and RLA Scores of High Poverty versus Low Poverty***